Docker frequently asked questions (FAQ)

 docker-machine start if needed.

-You have to tell Docker to talk to that machine.
+You need to tell Docker to talk to that machine.
 You can do this with the

 docker-machine env command.
 For example,